NikyOFF/nodejs-server/README.md

 Script | Description
 ------------ | -------------
-start | Runs the build version of the server agendash | Runs agendash build | Compiles the project dev | Launches a project in a development environment
+start | Runs the build version of the server dev | Launches a project in a development environment build | Compiles the project agendash | Runs agendash typeorm | TypeORM CLI

 <h3>Folder Structure</h3>
 <hr/>